Grand Prix de la Ville de Lillers

 Grand Prix de la Ville de Lillers is a road bicycle race held annually near Lillers, a commune in the Nord-Pas-de-Calais region of France.
-The editions 1964-1995 were reserved to amateurs.
+The editions 1964–1995 were reserved for amateurs.
 Since 2005, it is rated 1.2 on the UCI Europe Tour.
-The race was not held in 2015 because of financial difficulties.
+The race was not held in 2015 because of financial difficulties, 2019 because of a storm and in 2021 because of the COVID pandemic.